-The Commission owes \$143,475 for loans obtained from the Community Trust Bank in Monroe, Louisiana.
+The Commission owes \$80,153 for loans obtained from the Community Trust Bank in Monroe, Louisiana.
 Such loans are to be repaid out of grant proceeds in future years.
+Loans are at an interest rate of 1.75% and are to be repaid in 2010.